We may earn income from links in this post. Please read this Disclosure for details.

 But if you ask around, and especially if you ask a lot of people who have lobster in their blood (who come from generations of lobster fishers) Dave’s name tends to pop up.

-The lobster shack on the Halifax waterfront serves the rolls right: cold with lobster mayo and celery or warm lobster with butter, lemon and garlic.
+Open seasonally (May to October), this lobster shack on the Halifax waterfront (Google Map) serves the rolls right: cold with lobster mayo and celery or warm lobster with butter, lemon and garlic.

 And with a side of Atlantic Canada’s Covered Bridge potato chips.

-2. The Halifax Seaport Farmer’s Market for Blueberries
+2. Browse the Halifax Seaport Farmer’s Market for Blueberries

 Take a walk on the Halifax waterfront and you’re sure to see scores of people coming out of the weekend farmers’ market at Pier 21, with Tupperware containers full of blueberries.